-Criteria relating to the provision of gifts, benefits and hospitality to Nature Parks employees or volunteers can be found in the Rewards and Recognition Procedure.
+Criteria relating to the provision of gifts, benefits and hospitality to Nature Parks employees or volunteers can be found in the Rewards and Recognition Procedure PRO-HR-003.

-In all instances, those providing gifts, benefits or hospitality on behalf of Nature Parks must ensure that all purchasing is done in accordance with the Purchasing and Procurement Procedure.
+In all instances, those providing gifts, benefits or hospitality on behalf of Nature Parks must ensure that all purchasing is done in accordance with the Purchasing and Procurement Procedure POL-FIN-005.

-If providing donations of free of charge tickets for charitable purposes, this must be undertaken in accordance with the Grants, Sponsorships and Donations Procedure.
+If providing donations of free of charge tickets for charitable purposes, this must be undertaken in accordance with the (sponsorships and donations procedure - in development).